brillout/wildcard-api/docs/intro.template.md

 !INLINE ../example/start --hide-source-path
 ~~~

-You can see the entire example's code,
+You can see
-including the React frontend,
+the example's React frontend and entire code
 at [./example](/example/).

 <br/>